Mankind's macho, mean-spirited, venal and

 unrelated genetics to known white gene carriers to increase the genetic diversity and

-strengthen the health of their bloodlines.
 A big boost to the diversity of the white tiger

 genetics happened after the US F&W S Generic Tiger Ruling in 1998 eliminated the CBW